-- Written by EDWARD J. BLUM and PAUL HARVEY, The New York, September 26, 2012 EDWARD J. BLUM and PAUL HARVEY, The New York, September 26, 2012
+- Contributed by EDWARD J. BLUM and PAUL HARVEY, The New York, September 26, 2012 EDWARD J. BLUM and PAUL HARVEY, The New York, September 26, 2012

 Edward J. Blum, an associate professor of history at San Diego State University, and Paul Harvey, a professor of history at the University of Colorado, Colorado Springs, are the authors of “The Color of Christ: The Son of God and the Saga of Race in America.”

 The murders of four Americans over an amateurish online video about Muhammad, like the attempted murder of a Danish cartoonist who in 2005 had depicted the prophet with a bomb in his turban, have left many Americans confused, angry and fearful about the rage that some Muslims feel about visual representations of their sacred figures.